 CURRENT AND FUTURE EVENTS

 The Board of Directors sends its best wishes to all.
-This past three years have been challenging for the Foundation as fundraisers and events were postponed or canceled.
+The last five three years have been challenging for the Foundation as fundraisers and events were postponed or canceled.
 See the newsletter for information on all planned activities.

-The September-October Newsletter includes information about activities and events.
+The March-April 2025 Newsletter includes information about activities and events.
 Click here to review the current newsletter.
-The following is a summary of activities described in the newsletter.
+The following is a summary of articles and activities described in the newsletter.

 With the loss of revenue the past several years and the building repairs in 2023 & 2024, the Board is focused on minimizing expenditures and encouraging members to take advantage of local merchant Oliver’s Market program for donating a portion of eligible purchases to NBICF.
 The application required for making this donation is included in the current newsletter or click here for a printable form.